-The website demonstrates the Spanish curriculum and has detailed information about their approach and each component.
-These are a few of the features that impressed me most.
+The website demonstrates the Spanish curriculum and has information about the approach and each component.

-The Spanish Champs curriculum was structured to maximize exposure to comprehensible input.
-Children acquire language when they understand it in context – that is, when they can deduce meaning from pictures, actions, objects and the situation.
+The Spanish Champs curriculum was maximizes exposure to comprehensible input.
+Children acquire language when they understand it in context.
+That is, when they can deduce meaning from pictures, actions, objects and the situation.

-The Spanish Champs program creates context in different ways – all of them fun for kids.
+The Spanish Champs program creates context in different ways, and all of them are fun for kids.
 Children do activities during class where they understand Spanish through gestures and props.
 They sing songs with actions that support the language and watch short videos where the meaning is clear from visual clues.
 Parents or teachers read stories with a close text-to-illustration correspondence and children use the Activity and Coloring Book which clarifies the language with drawings.

-With Spanish Champs, children understand the language from context, so there is minimal translation into English during class time and in the materials.
-The lessons do include the option of using English when vocabulary is introduced, but it is always accompanied by actions or props.
-I consider this an important feature of an elementary curriculum because it develops a skill essential to successful language learning – the ability to deduce meaning from context rather than expecting to hear the word in English.
+With Spanish Champs, children understand the language from context, so there is minimal translation into English.
+The lessons do include the option of using English when introducing vocabulary, but it is always accompanied by actions or props.
+This an important feature of an elementary curriculum because it develops the ability to deduce meaning from context rather than expecting to hear the word in English.

-Children need to be exposed to structures and vocabulary over and over to truly learn them.
+Children need repeated exposure to structures and vocabulary to truly learn them.
 However, this repetition has to be engaging enough to keep kids interested.
 Spanish Champs presents and reinforces material in many different ways.
-Music, stories, video, and activities all combine to provide the repetition needed for real learning.
+Music, stories, video, and activities all combine to provide essential repetition.

 Spanish Champs presents children with a lot of language.
 It also builds to hearing and producing fast Spanish.
 In other words, it is challenging in terms of quantity and speed.
 However, it is also completely achievable because the program builds in effective repetition of the material and a careful structure to ensure that children are succeeding without being overwhelmed.